Elementary School Handbook

 It is important to remember that gifted education is a PLAN, not a program; a SERVICE, not a place.
 Students do not need to go to a designated place to have their gifted needs met.
 Any teacher of a gifted student may have responsibility for the student’s gifted educational goals and plan.

-English Learners (EL)
+English Language Learners (ELL)

 All students new to the District, who speak a language other than English in the home, are required to complete a Home Language Survey to determine eligibility for EL services.
 The program’s major goal is to extend students’ English language skills in the areas of reading, writing, speaking, and listening.
 The EL teacher works collaboratively with classroom teachers to differentiate the core curriculum so students can reach proficiency in the core subjects.